 They are lessons I’ve learned by life experience, in addition to what God has taught me from the Bible.
 Most of the lessons I’ve learned from outside the Bible have, however, been compatible and consistent with what the Bible teaches.
 You see, the Bible is God’s final written revelation of Himself to all humankind.
 God the Spirit uses the Bible to transform our lives more and more—little by little—into God’s image as best seen in Jesus.

 I’ ve now decided to list some of the most important life lessons I’ve learned—really learned!—and share them with you, in two separate teachings on this website titled Life Lessons Learned Part One and Life Lesson Learned Part Two.
 By all means, feel free to copy them and learn them—really learn them—for yourself…and pass them on to others.
 Remember, if they don’t result in real change and transformation in your thinking, values, attitudes, worldview and behavior, then you haven’t really learned them; they’ve merely been useless information or—spiritually—“pious platitudes.”

 Here are approximately 100 of the most important Life Lessons I have learned; approximately 100 more will be found in Life Lessons Learned Part Two:

 My Basic Theology: I am a Bible-believing follower of Jesus who has saved me from sin and death and given me his own eternal LIFE.
 I hold to the generally accepted beliefs of orthodox, biblical faith—including belief that God is three Persons yet one God, the Trinity: Father, Son, Spirit.
 Also—based solidly on the Bible!—I believe God will redeem, restore, and reconcile all creation—including all humanity!—to Himself, through the completed work of God the Son, Jesus, who boldly promised He will draw ALL humanity to Himself!
-(I define “Theology” as “Studying God’s Person, character, and nature, and the way He works throughout all creation, including his purposes for earth, and especially how He relates to and works among all humanity”)
+(I define “Theology” as “Studying God’s Person, character, and nature, and the way He works throughout all creation, including his good purposes for earth, and especially how He lovingly relates to and works among all humanity”)